seunghy1468/seunghy1468.github.io/_pages/about_me.md

-I received B.S. degree in Information Communication and Electronics Engineering from The Catholic University of Korea `(CUK)` in 2022.
-I received M.S. degree in Department of Electrical Engineering from Ulsan National Institute of Science and Technology `(UNIST)`, Korea in 2024.
+I received a B.S. degree in Information Communication and Electronics Engineering from The Catholic University of Korea `(CUK)` in 2022 and an M.S. degree in Electrical Engineering from Ulsan National Institute of Science and Technology `(UNIST)`, Korea, in 2024.
-I'm currently working toward the Ph.
-D. degree with the [SIC-X Lab.](https://sic-x.kaist.ac.kr/) under the supervision of Prof. Jinseok Choi from Korea Advanced Institute of Science and Technology `(KAIST)`.
+I'm currently pursuing a Ph.
+D. degree at the [SIC-X Lab.](https://sic-x.kaist.ac.kr/) under the supervision of Prof. Jinseok Choi from Korea Advanced Institute of Science and Technology `(KAIST)`.
-My current research interests include massive MIMO, full-duplex systems, and cell-free frameworks.
+My current research interests include massive MIMO, full-duplex systems, and cell-free wireless frameworks.
-I also run a [blog](https://seunghy.tistory.com/).
-It summarizes not only the theories and papers I have studied previously, but also encompasses all the content I'm currently studying.
-For additional information on my research topic, please visit my blog.
+I also run a [research blog](https://seunghy.tistory.com/) where I organize and summarize the theories and papers I have studied, along with the topics I am currently exploring.
+For more details on my research, please visit my blog.